 “Let me just mention to your listeners real quick,” Cruz told a San Antonio radio host Thursday morning as their interview came to an end.
 “I’d be remiss if I didn’t say I’m running for re-election.
 Come to our website.
 Ted Cruz dot org.”

 Cruz is scheduled to attend the third and final veterans town hall Saturday in Houston.

 Read related Tribune coverage:

 The U.S. Senate postponed taking up a major overhaul of the health care system as several Republicans and all of the chamber's Democrats maintained opposition.
-U.S. Sen. Ted Cruz said he had reservations about "the current draft." [link]
+U.S. Sen. Ted Cruz said he had reservations about "the current draft."
+[Full story]

 "That's had a rocky few days," U.S. Sen. Ted Cruz told members of the Federalist Society, referencing the House GOP's failed attempt to repeal the law.
-"But it's important to keep in mind, No. 1, we have got to get it done." [link]
+"But it's important to keep in mind, No. 1, we have got to get it done."
+[Full story]

-Ahead of his 2018 bid for re-election, U.S. Sen. Ted Cruz has an imposing war chest collected through three allied groups. [link]
+Ahead of his 2018 bid for re-election, U.S. Sen. Ted Cruz has an imposing war chest collected through three allied groups.
+[Full story]